9/11 conspiracy theories: Bin Laden tapes

 A series of interviews, audio and videotapes were released in the years following the 9/11 attacks that were reported to be from Osama bin Laden.
 In the first of these the speaker denied responsibility for the attacks.
 On September 17, 2001, in a statement issued to Al Jazeera, Bin Laden is quoted as saying: "The U.S. government has consistently blamed me for being behind every occasion its enemies attack it.
 I would like to assure the world that I did not plan the recent attacks, which seems to have been planned by people for personal reasons."

-In a tape released in December 2001 known as 'the Jalalabad tape', the speaker is alleged to have foreknowledge of the attacks.
-The Central Intelligence Agency claimed the tape was probably from Osama bin Laden.
 Some observers, especially people in the Muslim world, doubted the authenticity of the tape.
-On December 20, 2001, German TV channel "Das Erste" broadcast an analysis of the White House's translation of the videotape.
+On December 20, 2001, German TV channel Das Erste broadcast an analysis of the White House's translation of the videotape.
 On the program Monitor, two independent translators and an expert on Oriental Studies found the White House's translation to be both inaccurate and manipulative, stating, "At the most important places where it is held to prove the guilt of bin Laden, it is not identical with the Arabic", and that the words used that indicate foreknowledge can not be heard at all in the original.
 Prof. Gernot Rotter, professor of Islamic and Arabic Studies at the Asia-Africa Institute at the University of Hamburg, said "The American translators who listened to the tapes and transcribed them apparently wrote a lot of things in that they wanted to hear but that cannot be heard on the tape no matter how many times you listen to it."

 Some members of Scholars for 9/11 Truth believe that the man in this videotape is not Osama bin Laden at all, citing differences in weight and facial features, along with his wearing of a gold ring, which is forbidden by Muslim law, and writing with his right hand although bin Laden was left-handed.

 In an audiotape released in November 2007, Bin Laden claimed responsibility for the attacks and denied the Taliban and the Afghan government or people had any prior knowledge of the attacks.
-In an interview with al-Jazeera, Khalid Sheikh Mohammed and Ramzi bin al-Shibh, two of al-Qaeda's alleged masterminds of the attacks, also confessed their involvement in the attacks.
+In an interview with Al Jazeera, Khalid Sheikh Mohammed and Ramzi bin al-Shibh, two of al-Qaeda's alleged masterminds of the attacks, also confessed their involvement in the attacks.